finance employees reviewing headcount benchmarks

 The globalization of businesses and the rise of remote work have changed the dynamics of team collaboration.
 Measuring finance team size helps organizations adapt to these changes, ensuring that the team structure is conducive to effective communication and collaboration, regardless of geographical boundaries.
 This is a recent change that typically impacts the mix of employees, rather than the overall size of the team.

-In conclusion, benchmarking your finance team size is an important health check to perform every now and then, especially during times of significant change.
-By understanding the roles of the finance function, defining team size, and analyzing key ratios, businesses can optimize their finance teams for maximum efficiency and effectiveness.
+Benchmarking your finance team is a vital health check, especially during periods of change or growth.
+By understanding the finance function’s roles, defining optimal team size, and analyzing key ratios, organizations can ensure their finance teams are both efficient and effective.

 Joel Lister-Barker